somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 The number of replicas can be configured in accordance with data size, latency and throughput requirements and how important it is not to lose in flight data.
-Humio defaults to 2 replicas on this queue, if at least 2 brokers exist in the Kafka cluster, and Humio has not been told otherwise through the configuration parameter "INGEST_QUEUE_REPLICATION_FACTOR", which defaults to "2".
+Humio defaults to 2 replicas on this queue, if at least 2 brokers exist in the Kafka cluster, and Humio has not been told otherwise through the configuration parameter `INGEST_QUEUE_REPLICATION_FACTOR`, which defaults to "2".
 When data is stored in Humio's own datastore, we don't need it on the queue anymore.

 Default retention configuration: `retention.ms = 48 hours`